etiennebert/forest_club/1_Data/README_DATA.md

 ```bash
 1_Country_mapping_HILDA-csv.yxmd
 ```
-This stores data in your designated output folder.
+This stores data in the designated output folder (2.
+Aggregating_data).

 Then run in this specific order:
 ```bash